 Flying time from the UK to Bari or Brindisi Airport will be just under 3 hours.

 The Amalfi coast is on the opposite western coast of southern Italy, with Naples the main gateway airport.
 This is one of the most beautiful parts of Italy, with little villages surrounded by high sea edge cliffs.
 Romantic with obvious glamour but still wonderfully authentic in style.

-Being in the heel of Italy in the south east corner, the Puglia region is drier than most, so it attracts visitors year round.
-During the autumn/winter months the focus is on sightseeing, golf and cuisine.
+Being in the heel of Italy in the south-east corner, the Puglia region is drier than most, so it attracts visitors year round.
+During the autumn/winter months, the focus is on sightseeing, golf and cuisine.
 The beach season tends to be late May through to mid-September.

-The Amalfi coast is more lush and green, with hotels tending to open April through to October only.
+The Amalfi coast is more lush and green, with hotels tending to open from April through to October only.

 Despite being conquered by the ancient Greeks, settled by the Romans and then occupied by various marauding northern European tribes, Puglia still feels remarkably undiscovered.
 Come for the open hospitality, the fantastic cuisine, some of the best golf courses in the region.
 There are many picturesque villages close by the Borgo Egnazia, with attractive restaurant options and some incredible historical sites.

 Car hire will certainly assist your flexibility to discover the region.

 Cinque Terre literally means five lands and is found on the coast in the region of Liguria, 45 miles south of Genoa.
 There are five little villages, each with their own individual style and personality.
 Each is linked by train – from Monterosso in the north to Riomaggiore in the south will take you about 15 minutes travel time, with tunnels between each village.
 For the more energetic there are hiking trails or more gentle walks, indeed this is one of the main reasons to visit.
 It is part of the larger Cinque Terre National park, an area known for its spectacular scenery.